VitoshaInc/Training-plan-lab-environment-setup/README.md

 2. **Open Your React JS Project**:
    - In Visual Studio Code, go to `File` > `Open Folder`.
-   - Navigate to the directory where your React JS project is located and select it.
+   - Navigate to the directory (as instructed in the email) where your React JS project is located and select it.

 3. **Start the Development Server**:
    - Open a new terminal in Visual Studio Code by clicking `Terminal` > `New Terminal`.